Earwigs

 - On male earwigs, the forceps can be quite large

-- Size: Approximately 1 inch in length
+- Size: Approximately 1-inch long

 - Catch and eat other insects<./li>